-The purpose of initiating a Student Failing to Progress - Cause for Concern Form is to ensure that the student is aware of the concerns at the earliest possible stage so that appropriate supportive action plan can be agreed in partnership with the student.
+The purpose of initiating a Student Failing to Progress - Cause for Concern Form is to ensure that the student is aware of the concerns at the earliest possible stage so that appropriate supportive action plans can be agreed in partnership with the student.

 Some students who make a slow start can become very effective radiographers when given appropriate support to develop their skills and confidence.